DwayneCrous/go-do-it/README.md

 - `D`: Delete all todos (with confirmation)
 - `e`: Edit a todo (edit text, due date, and priority)
 - `r`: Reload todos from file
+- `h`: Show the help menu with all keybindings
 - `q`: Quit the application

 ## Requirements